Servant Girl Annihilator

-The Servant Girl Annihilator, also known as the Austin Axe Murderer and the Midnight Assassin, was an unidentified American serial killer who preyed upon the city of Austin, Texas, between 1884 and 1885.
+The Servant Girl Annihilator, also known as the Midnight Assassin, was an unidentified American serial killer who preyed upon the city of Austin, Texas, in 1884 and 1885.
 The sobriquet originated with the writer O. Henry.
 The series of eight axe murders were referred to by contemporary sources as the Servant Girl Murders.

 The December 26, 1885, issue of The New York Times reported that the "murders were committed by some cunning madman, who is insane on the subject of killing women."
-The murders represent an early example of a serial killer operating in the United States, three years before the Jack the Ripper murders in Whitechapel.
+The murders represent an early documented example of a serial killer operating in the United States, three years before the Jack the Ripper murders in Whitechapel.

-According to author Philip Sugden in The Complete History of Jack the Ripper, the conjecture that the Texas killer and Jack the Ripper were one and the same man originated in October 1888, when an editor with the Atlanta Constitution proposed this conjecture, following the murders of Elizabeth Stride and Catherine Eddowes by Jack the Ripper.
+Soon after the Whitechapel murders there was speculation the crimes might be committed by the same culprit who had been active in Austin, but no link was ever definitively established.
+According to historian Philip Sugden in The Complete History of Jack the Ripper, the conjecture that the Texas killer and Jack the Ripper were one and the same man originated in October 1888, when an editor with the Atlanta Constitution suggested the idea following the murders of Elizabeth Stride and Catherine Eddowes by Jack the Ripper.

 Murders

 According to Texas Monthly, the killer murdered seven women (five black, two white) and one black man.
 Additionally, the killer seriously injured six women and two men.

 All the victims were attacked indoors while asleep in their beds.
 Five of the women were dragged, unconscious but still alive, and killed outdoors.
 Three of the women were severely mutilated while outdoors.

 All the victims were posed in a similar manner.
 Six of the murdered women had a "sharp object" inserted into their ears.

-The series of murders ended with the killing of two white women, Eula Phillips, age 17, and Susan Hancock, who was attacked while sleeping in the bed of her 16-year-old daughter on the night of 24 December 1885.
+The series of murders ended with the killing of two white women, Eula Phillips, age 17, and Susan Hancock, who was attacked while sleeping in the bed of her 16-year-old daughter on the night of December 24, 1885.
+Moses Hancock was accused of killing his wife, but was acquitted shortly afterwards.